LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/bot-basics.md

 2. From the dashboard that lists your bots, click **Import Bot** in the upper-right corner.
 3. In the dialog box that appears, navigate to and select the JSON file, and click **Open**.
-    The bot is imported and given a name that includes a date and time stamp.
+    The bot is imported and given a name that includes a date and timestamp.
 4. Change the name of the bot and any other configuration as needed.
 For help, see [Configure bot settings](conversation-builder-bots-bot-basics.html#configure-bot-settings) above.

 ### Export a bot